The Blog

 BLOG CATEGORIES

 As a self-proclaimed city girl, I never thought I’d be interested in (or even able to) rent a campervan for a weekend getaway.
 But, if there’s one thing I know about life, it’s to expect the unexpected.
 Enter: VanCraft!
-My husband, Jacob, heard about VanCraft here in Denver and it immediately peaked my interest.
 The concept is simple: rent a campervan for a short-term trip, explore and live on wheels for a few days, and then return it.
 It’s just like a rental car, but comfier and wayyy more memorable.

-Now that we live in Denver, we’ve created a laundry list of road trips we want to take both in and out of state.
-For this first VanCraft rental, we planned a 5-day road trip to Moab, Utah over Labor Day weekend.
-I’m breaking down all of the details about the van experience and our Moab weekend below.
+Now that I live in Denver, I’ve created a laundry list of road trips to take both in and out of state.
+For this first VanCraft rental, I planned a 5-day road trip to Moab, Utah over Labor Day weekend.
+I’m breaking down all of the details about the van experience and Moab weekend below.
 Let’s get into it!

 VanCraft has three pick-up locations: Salt Lake City, San Diego, and Denver.
 They also have a few different Sprinter van sizes to choose from.
-Since we planned this a bit spontaneously and last minute, the Long Wheelbase was the last available for us to rent on Labor Day weekend (their biggest size).
-It seats 6 and sleeps 4, so it was super roomy and comfortable for our two-person trip.
+Since I planned this a bit spontaneously and last minute, the Long Wheelbase was the last available to rent on Labor Day weekend (their biggest size).
+It seats 6 and sleeps 4, so it was super roomy and comfortable.

-We booked online and picked up at the office 20 minutes from our house in Denver.
+I booked online and picked up at the office located in Denver.
 The pick-up experience took about 30 minutes (lots of forms to sign, an educational video, and a van walk-through with a team member).
-From there, we drove back home to load up our stuff and hit the road.
+From there, I drove back home to load up and hit the road.
 Easy peasy!

 Inside the van itself, there were plenty of amenities to make the whole experience safe and comfortable, including:

 But Amanda, where’s the bathroom?
-VanCraft has an optional cartridge toilet to rent, but we just used the restrooms at our campsite, restaurants, and trailheads throughout the national parks.
+VanCraft has an optional cartridge toilet to rent, but I just used the restrooms at our campsite, restaurants, and trailheads throughout the national parks.

-There were quite a few routes and stops we could have taken, but we chose this for our 5-day trip:
+There were quite a few routes options, but here’s how I mapped out the 5-day trip:

 Day 1: Drive from Denver to Glenwood Springs (hike at Hanging Lake upon arrival)